DjangoGirls/tutorial/en/python_installation/README.md

     $ python3 --version
     Python 3.4.2

-If you don't have Python installed or if you want a different version, you can install it as follows:
+If you don't have Python installed, or if you want a different version, you can install it as follows:

 #### Debian or Ubuntu